ARTICLE I: HISTORY

 Section 3.
 Election and Term:

-Directors shall be elected by the members at the annual meeting and shall hold office for one year and thereafter until a successor has been elected, appointed and qualified.
+Directors shall be elected by the members at the annual meeting and shall hold office for one year (with the exception of the President – see Article IV, Section 2) and thereafter until a successor has been elected, appointed and qualified.

 Section 4.
 Meetings: